 Tableau has a growing community of experienced data scientists and business analysts from all around the world.
 Unlike other BI tools, you can easily find the solution to the problems you’re facing in Tableau without having much trouble.
 Also, you can grasp knowledge on Tableau through various open-source projects on GitHub.

-To save your time and efforts in Tableau, you can create processing and apply the same
+To save your time and effort in Tableau, you can create processing and apply the same

 Calculations on different visualizations.
 For example, you can create a field by adding a formula and applying it to all the rows in that data source.
 For recurring processes, it’s an easy and effective way of creating visualizations.

-In live connection, the data gets refreshed periodically and the visualizations get updated accordingly.
-Whereas, In-memory loads up the entire dataset in the Tableau interface and proceed to the visualization process.
+In a live connection, the data gets refreshed periodically and the visualizations get updated accordingly.
+Whereas, In-memory loads up the entire dataset in the Tableau interface and proceeds to the visualization process.

 Importance Of Data Visualization